WenzeJin/WenzeJin/README.md

 > I am an undergraduate student in School of Computer Science, Nanjing University.

-- 🔭 I’m currently working on software quility assurance, particularly focusing on testing approaches for specific software.
+- 🔭 I’m currently working on software quality assurance, particularly focusing on testing approaches for specific software.

 - 🌱 I’m interested in SQA & SE.